yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

     - name: Food
   - name: Wedding day
   - subsections:
-    - name: Chronological turn of celebrations
+    - name: Chronological tale of the celebrations
     - name: Spotlight 1 - The Speech
     - name: Spotlight 2 - The Cake
     - name: Spotlight (well, not really) 3 - The Bride